Linaro/squad/doc/install.rst

 * background worker (celery worker)
 * periodic task scheduler (celery beat)
 * CI backend listener

-The only mandatory process if the web interface.
-The others are optional and are only needed if you need features like email notification and CI loop integration.

 To run the web interface, run as a dedicated user (i.e. don't run the application as ``root``!)::